Wayne Pygram

-Wayne Pigram (born 13 October 1959), better known by his stage name Wayne Pygram, is an Australian actor, known for his role as Scorpius in the science fiction series Farscape (2000–2003) and the miniseries that followed, Farscape: The Peacekeeper Wars (2004).
-He appeared in Star Wars: Episode III – Revenge of the Sith, playing Grand Moff Tarkin, the character which Peter Cushing had played 28 years earlier in A New Hope.
+Wayne Pigram, known professionally as Wayne Pygram, is an Australian actor and musician.
+He is known for his role as Scorpius in the science fiction series Farscape (2000-2004).
+He briefly appeared in Star Wars: Episode III – Revenge of the Sith, portraying Grand Moff Tarkin in 2005.
+He also appeared in the television series Lost in 2006.

-Biography
+He has played the drums in numerous bands, including Signal Room, and has taught percussion, including at the Riverina Conservatorium of Music.

+Early life and education

-Pygram was born in Cootamundra, New South Wales and raised in Wagga Wagga, where, as a teen, he was a drummer in a dance group.
+Wayne Pigram was born in Cootamundra, New South Wales, and raised in Wagga Wagga.
+As a teen, he was a drummer in a dance group in Wagga Wagga.

 He initially studied art at Riverina College of Advanced Education, but later changed majors to primary school education.
 While in college, Pygram became a member of a theatre troupe known as the Riverina Trucking Company.

-Before acting in films and television, he was a regular on the Australian theatre circuit.
+He left Wagga Wagga in the early 1980s.

+Career

+Acting

+Before acting in films and television, Pygram was a regular on the Australian theatre circuit, and has continued to appear on stage until at least 2005.
+Productions he has appeared in include The Resistible Rise of Arturo Ui (1985) and All's Well That Ends Well with Nimrod Theatre Company, as well as The Rocky Horror Show, Sweet Bird of Youth, King Lear, and The Threepenny Opera.
+He also performed in several productions by The Sydney Theatre Company, Belvoir St Theatre, the Nimrod, and Griffin Theatre Company.